 - a.
 The student must choose one of these three groups as his major and another group as his minor. - b.
-In his major group the student must choose two subjects, in one of which he completes a sequence of at least twenty-four hours (for music majors, 40-42 hours) and in the other of which he completes a sequence of at least twelve hours or fifteen hours if he desires a Teachers' Certificate).
-The total

-- number of hours required in the major group is, therefore, at least thirty-six, except for music. - c.
+In his major group the student must choose two subjects in one of which he completes a sequence of at least twentyfour hours and in the other of which he completes a sequence of at least twelve hours (or fifteen hours if he desires a Teachers' Certificate).
+The total number of hours required in the major group is, therefore, thirty-six. - c.
 In his minor group the student must choose one subject in which he completes a sequence of twelve hours.
 Besides, he must take an additional six hours within his minor group.
+The total number of hours required in the minor group is, therefore, eighteen. - Should a student choose Group II as his major or his minor group, and should he further choose Psychology as a sequence in this group, nine hours of Psychology and three hours of Logic will be accepted as a twelve-hour sequence.

-The total number of hours required in the minor group is, therefore, eighteen. - d.
-At least one-half of the work taken in residence beyond; the sophomore year must be in courses not open to freshmen. - 5.
-Degree.
+e.
+At least one-half of the work taken in residence beyond the sophomore year must be in courses not open to freshmen.

+5. DEGREE.
 On satisfactory completion of this course, the student will receive the degree of bachelor of arts.
-If he has met all the requirements of this course and has completed 60 or more hours in Group II he may elect to receive the degree of bachelor of science instead of bachelor of arts. - 6.
-STATE TEACHERS' PROVISIONAL CERTIFICATE.
+If he has met all the requirements of this course and has completed 60 or more hours in Group II he may elect to receive the degree of bachelor of science instead of bachelor of arts.

+6. STATE TEACHERS' PROVISIONAL CERTIFICATE.
 To be eligible for recommendation for a State Teachers' Provisional Certificate the student must on graduation meet the Michigan State Department of Education requirements for either the Elementary or the Secondary Provisional Certificate.
 The minimum subject requirements stipulated by the Michigan State Department of Education are: Psychology 201-202; Education 203, or 306, or 309; 301, or 314, or 315, or 317; a methods course and Education 343 or 344, a total of at least 20 semester hours of Education.